nikyar10/Motivitional_Website/README.md

 # Motivitional_Website
-This Website is a bout a motivitional word from William Shakespeare
+This Website is about a motivitional word from William Shakespeare